 Pepper and Dark Cubed’s State of IoT Security Report reveals widespread systemic problems within the IoT.

-IoT platform and service provider Pepper IoT has teamed up with cybersecurity company Dark Cubed to present the State of IoT Security Report.
-The report revealed widespread systemic issues within the IoT and found that so-called smart devices still fail miserably when it comes to security.
-The State of IoT Report looked at nine IoT devices and applications, testing consumer smart home devices that are available at major retailers across the country.
+IoT platform and service provider Pepper IoT teamed up with cybersecurity company Dark Cubed to present the State of IoT Security Report.
+This report — which evaluated nine IoT devices and applications — revealed widespread systemic issues within the IoT.
+It found that of the smart home devices sold by major retailers nationwide, most still fail miserably with cybersecurity.

 “Just as retailers wouldn’t sell unsafe toys, tainted lettuce or products with toxic chemicals, they have a responsibility to sell safe and secure IoT devices to consumers.
 We are highly motivated to partner with Dark Cubed.
 Their report highlighted some of the key problems in the IoT market that we are solving.
 We are committed to working with major retailers and device manufacturers to leverage our trusted U.S.-based platform for secure and private consumer IoT management,” said Scott Ford, CEO at Pepper IoT.